 \section{Abstract}

 We study the properties of sets $\Sigma$ which are the solutions of the maximal distance minimizer problem, id est of sets having the minimal length (one-dimensional Hausdorff measure) over the class of closed connected sets $\Sigma \subset \mathbb{R}^2$ satisfying the inequality $\max_{y \in M} \dist(y,\Sigma) \leq r$ for a given compact set $M \subset \mathbb{R}^2$ and some given $r > 0$.
-Such sets play the role of the shortest possible pipelines arriving at a distance at most $r$ to every point of $M$, where $M$ is the set of customers of the pipeline.
+Such sets can be considered as the shortest networks of radiating cables arriving to each customer (from the set $M$ of customers) at a distance at most $r$.

-In this work it is proved that each maximal distance minimizer is a union of finite number of curves, having one-sided tangent lines at each point.
-Moreover the angle between these lines at each point of a maximal distance minimizer is greater or equal to $2\pi/3$.
-It shows that a maximal distance minimizer is isotopic to a finite Steiner tree even for a ``bad'' compact $M$, which differs it from a solution of the Steiner problem (an example of a Steiner tree with an infinite number of branching points can be find in~\cite{paolini2015example}).
-Also we classify the behavior of a minimizer in a neighbourhood of any point of $\Sigma$.
+In this work it is proved that each maximal distance minimizer is a union of finite number of simple curves, having one-sided tangents at each point.
+Moreover the angle between these rays at each point of a maximal distance minimizer is greater or equal to $2\pi/3$.
+It shows that a maximal distance minimizer is isotopic to a finite Steiner tree even for a ``bad'' compact $M$, which differs it from a solution of the Steiner problem (there exists an example of a Steiner tree with an infinite number of branching points).
+Also we classify the behavior of a minimizer in a neighbourhood of an arbitrary point of $\Sigma$.

-In fact, all the results are proved for more general class of local minimizer, i.~e. sets which are optimal in any neighbourhood of its arbitrary point.
+In fact, all the results are proved for more general class of local minimizer, i.~e. sets which are optimal in a neighbourhood of its arbitrary point.